Interactive Voice Response (IVR)

 Key Points

-• Conversational AI transforms IVR into natural dialogue
+• Conversational AI upgrades IVR to natural language dialogue without hardware replacement

 Why It Matters